sderosiaux/every-single-day-i-tldr/README.md

 - http://thedailywtf.com/articles/the-inner-json-effect A funny story about some weird crappy enterprise framework "JDSL" using SVN to do shit.
 Whatever.
 WTF.
 - http://leaverou.github.io/contrast-ratio/ know your color contrast ratio (text vs background) and ensure you got >=AA (WCAG)
 - http://jgthms.com/web-design-in-4-minutes/ nice demo page going to "just text" to a "full" styled body step by step
+- http://blog.cloudera.com/blog/2016/09/apache-spark-2-0-beta-now-available-for-cdh/ Oh nice, I didn't noticed!
+No more need of a custom install
+- https://issues.apache.org/jira/browse/AMBARI-17981 Druid is coming to Ambari.
+Come on Cloudera!
+- https://www.kickstarter.com/projects/2029950924/holovect-holographic-vector-display Very cool, but we can see it comes with big constraints too
+- https://medium.freecodecamp.com/what-programming-language-should-i-learn-first-ʇdıɹɔsɐʌɐɾ-ɹǝʍsuɐ-19a33b0a467d javascript he said, even if it's all quirky
+- https://en.wikipedia.org/wiki/Malbolge Nice intro: "Malbolge was so difficult to understand when it arrived that it took two years for the first Malbolge program to appear.
+Indeed, the author himself has never written a single Malbolge program.
+The first program was not written by a human being"
+- https://medium.com/swlh/the-unintended-ways-self-driving-cars-will-change-our-world-3b15d1db9026 self driving cars will save us
+- https://knox.apache.org/ "REST API Gateway for interacting with Apache Hadoop clusters." didn't really understood its usage.
+I guess it's because I'm not used to hadoop security

 # 04-11-2016